Schools - Teachers - Field Trips

 Students from K-12 will learn aerodynamics, weather principles, or aviation history through these activities.
 Our Aviation Historians/Experts simplify the topics for younger students and relate more advanced concepts to students ready to climb to the next “Flight Level”.

-Build a Glider: Students will build a glider in our experimental aviation hangar and adjust the aircraft’s flight characteristics based on aerodynamic principles discussed during construction.
+Build a Glider, paper airplane or paper helicopter: Students will build an aircraft in our experimental aviation hangar and adjust the aircraft’s flight characteristics based on aerodynamic principles discussed during construction.

 Scavenger Hunt (Grades 6-12): Teachers, divide your class into small teams and send them out on a “mission” to locate information from the exhibits, which keeps them engaged and gives them a chance to visit the Museum on their own terms.